IHT Real Estate Protocol Price Tops $0.0007 on Exchanges (IHT)

-IHT Real Estate Protocol (CURRENCY:IHT) traded 14.3% higher against the dollar during the 24-hour period ending at 11:00 AM ET on October 9th.
-One IHT Real Estate Protocol coin can now be purchased for about $0.0007 or 0.00000001 BTC on cryptocurrency exchanges.
-In the last seven days, IHT Real Estate Protocol has traded 24.6% higher against the dollar.
-IHT Real Estate Protocol has a total market capitalization of $723,422.49 and approximately $60,616.00 worth of IHT Real Estate Protocol was traded on exchanges in the last day.
+IHT Real Estate Protocol (CURRENCY:IHT) traded 13.2% lower against the U.S. dollar during the one day period ending at 9:00 AM ET on October 10th.
+IHT Real Estate Protocol has a market capitalization of $659,012.43 and approximately $229,208.00 worth of IHT Real Estate Protocol was traded on exchanges in the last day.
+One IHT Real Estate Protocol coin can currently be purchased for $0.0007 or 0.00000001 BTC on major exchanges.
+Over the last week, IHT Real Estate Protocol has traded up 11.8% against the U.S. dollar.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.